acfr/RobustNeuralNetworks.jl/docs/src/introduction/package_overview.md

 # Package Overview

 `RobustNeuralNetwork.jl` contains two classes of neural network models: Recurrent Equilibrium Networks (RENs) and Lipschitz-Bounded Deep Networks (LBDNs).
-This page will give a brief overview of the two model architectures and their parameterisations.
+This page gives a brief overview of the two model architectures and how they are parameterized to automatically satisfy robustness certificates.
+We also provide some background on the different types of robustness metrics used to construct the models.

 ## What are RENs and LBDNs?